overviewer/Minecraft-Overviewer-Addons/exmaple/readme.md

 - pre 1.8 Biome information as generated with [Biome Extractor Tool](http://www.minecraftforum.net/viewtopic.php?f=1022&t=80902)
 - WorldGuard 5 regions file, with 3 regions of different sizes definned.
 (These are identified by the stone wireframe cubes in the map, the points defined are the wool blocks on the corners)
 - MapMarkers typical markers.json file to indicate current player position for 1 player.
-- Minecraft 1.9 Beta SMP Generated Nether files (temporarily the nether chunk can be seen 'next' to the normal chunk)
+- Minecraft 1.9 Beta SMP Generated Nether files located in the DIM-1 Folder(temporarily the nether chunk can be seen 'next' to the normal chunk)
+- Minecraft 1.9 Beta SMP Generated Ender files located in the DIM1 Folder

 Changing the map
 -------